Jane McDonald: Career

-After appearing on Chris Terrill's docusoap The Cruise, she was taken on by independent record label Focus Music International to make a covers album and a Christmas single.
-The self-titled album Jane McDonald spent three weeks at number one on the UK Albums Chart, while the single "Cruise into Christmas" (a medley of Christmas classics) reached the top 10 of the UK singles chart.
+After appearing on the series The Cruise in 1998, McDonald was signed by independent record label Focus Music International to make a covers album and a Christmas single.
+Her self-titled debut album spent three weeks at No. 1 on the UK Albums Chart, while the single "Cruise into Christmas" (a medley of Christmas classics) reached the top 10 of the UK singles chart.
+She then signed a recording contract with Universal Music TV, guest hosted the National Lottery, and appeared on Star for a Night.

-Following her number one success on an independent label, McDonald signed a recording contract with UMTV (Universal's catalogue and compilations division), and appeared as a guest presenter on BBC's National Lottery.

-Beginning in 2004, McDonald was a regular presenter on the ITV daytime television programme Loose Women, appearing on the show three times a week.
-It was confirmed on 16 July 2010 that McDonald would depart Loose Women in the summer, for at least a year to concentrate on her music career and to tour Australia and New Zealand.
-Although an Australian tour never developed into anything official, she proceeded to tour the United Kingdom in 2011.
-She returned in 2012 before leaving the series permanently in January 2014 to focus on her music career.
-In 2017 she released her self penned album Hold the Covers Back.
-She has since made many guest appearances.
-She continues to tour the UK with her solo shows & has introduced Christmas themed arena shows into her work schedule.
+Beginning in 2004, McDonald was a regular presenter on the daytime television show Loose Women.
+It was confirmed on 16 July 2010 that she would depart the show for at least a year to concentrate on her music career, with a planned tour of Australia and New Zealand.
+Although the tour never developed, she proceeded to tour the UK and returned to the series in 2012.
+She left permanently in January 2014.
+In 2017, she wrote and recorded the album Hold the Covers Back and continued to tour the UK.

+In 2011, Wakefield Council awarded McDonald a star on its walk of fame.

+In 2013, McDonald hosted the makeover show Star Treatment.
+In 2015, she played Grizabella in the musical Cats.
+She has become more widely known for hosting travel shows such as Cruising with Jane McDonald, Jane and Friends, Holidaying with Jane McDonald, Jane McDonald: My Yorkshire, and Jane McDonald: Lost in Japan.
 Cruising with Jane McDonald won the 2018 BAFTA Award for Best Feature, making it the first win for a Channel 5 show.

+McDonald was paid £500,000 a year to be a brand ambassador for Bob Bull's RoyaleLife.

-On 1 June 2023, McDonald was announced as Phillip Schofield's replacement as the host of the 2023 British Soap Awards.
+On 1 June 2023, McDonald was announced as Phillip Schofield's replacement as the host of the British Soap Awards.
+On 27 November 2023, she released the single "Believe in Christmas Eve"; it peaked at number 41 on the UK Singles Downloads Chart, becoming McDonald's second single to chart on a UK Singles chart.

+On 17 November 2025, McDonald announced the release of her then-upcoming eleventh studio album, Living the Dream, and announced her 2026 UK Tour.

+On 13 March 2026, McDonald released the single "Don't Mind If I Do" as the lead single from Living the Dream.
+Living the Dream was released on 20 March 2026, and debuted at number 10 on the UK Albums Chart, becoming her fifth UK Top 10 album; it also debuted at number one on the UK Independent Albums Chart.

 Personal life

-McDonald spent most of her early and adult life living with her mother, whom she regarded as her "best friend".
-They shared a bungalow near Newmillerdam in Wakefield, until Jean died in 2018.

-In 1998, McDonald married Henrik Brixen, a ship's plumbing engineer, from Denmark, who later became her manager.
-Their relationship was detailed in a special edition of The Cruise, called The Cruise Special: Jane Ties the Knot, which was broadcast on BBC One on 10 July 1998.
+In 1998, McDonald married Danish ship plumbing engineer Henrik Brixen, who later became her manager.
+They divorced in 2003.
 Brixen later admitted that he did not understand the music industry.
-The couple divorced in 2003.

-In 2008, McDonald was reunited with musician Eddie Rothe, whom she briefly dated at seventeen, in 1980.
-He was a drummer and member of The Searchers.
-They became engaged on 24 December 2008 after Rothe proposed.
-Rothe died of lung cancer on 26 March 2021.
+In 2008, McDonald reunited with The Searchers drummer Eddie Rothe, whom she had briefly dated in 1980 when she was 17 and he was 26.
+They became engaged on 24 December 2008, but never married.
+Rothe died of lung cancer at the age of 67 on 26 March 2021.